Factories that run 'lights out' are fully automated and require no human presence on-site... these factories can be run with the lights off.– Wiki

 How much is there for everyone?

 We also have to consider the "deadweight loss" of taxation (how much you have to spend to collect the tax, how much unproductive tax avoidance behaviour is caused, how much it discourages economic activity, etc).
 The research on this is shockingly vague (this gives estimates of between 2.5% and 30%!).
-Lower bound takes us to $12,000; the 30% upper bound takes us all the way down to $8,000.
+Lower bound takes us to $12,000 11; the 30% upper bound takes us all the way down to $8,000 12.
 The mass carve-up we are talking about goes well beyond any existing tax rate, and avoidance behaviour does scale in proportion to rates; so we probably have to assume the deadweight would be worse than any yet experienced.
+Call it 30%.

-(Also the above calculation does not consider a host of other sad realities: e.g. rich people like their money, e.g. government is expensive.
-The above calculation counts only the direct cost of taxation, and doesn't factor in the amount that the rich manage to spirit away.
-We would need something like a world government for it to work, to stamp out tax havens and transfer pricing and all that jolly financial dancing undertaken on behalf of elites.
+(The above does not consider a host of other sad realities: e.g. rich people like their money; e.g. this much equality would destroy entire industries (luxury goods!), and so further sap the available pie.
+Worse: only the direct cost of taxation is factored in above, without the amount that the rich manage to spirit away.
+We would need something like a world government for it to work even this well (badly), to stamp out tax havens and transfer pricing and all that jolly financial dancing undertaken on behalf of elites.)

-That's just income; what about using world wealth for basic income?
-Even if we liquidate the whole of the world's wealth (our stock of money, as opposed to the GDP, a flow), it would only provide a universal basic income for 3 years.)
+The above just uses world income; what about using world wealth?
+Even if we liquidate the whole of the world's wealth (our stock of money, as opposed to the GDP, a flow), it would only provide a universal basic income for 3 years.
+14

 Automation is maybe the main way that technology improves most people’s lives: aside from foolish status exceptions like Apple products, big reductions in manufacturing cost usually mean big reduction in the end cost of goods.
 Obviously, replacing labour costs with lower machine costs benefits rich machine-owners most, but automation also allows giant price cuts in all kinds of things; over the last two centuries these cuts have transformed society, increasing equality enormously by making things affordable for the first time.